nasdesps/portfolio/content/projects/adguard-home-on-cloud.md

 ---
-title: Running Private Adguard Server on Cloud (Linode)
+title: "Running Private Adguard Server on Cloud (Linode)"
+date: 2025-02-28
 dateString: Feb 2025
+description: "Get universal ad-blocking on all your devices.
+This guide shows you how to easily set up a private AdGuard Home DNS server on a Linode cloud instance for enhanced security and privacy on the go."
 draft: false
 tags:
   - AdGuard Home